-My work derives from the self-imposed question: How would the
+My work derives from the self-imposed question: What would the

-world be like, if we were able to see it from different positions in time and / or space simultaneously?
+world look like if we could see it from different positions in time and / or space simultaneously?

-and the viewer himself can and has to move himself through this maze of a virtual-real object.
+and the viewer himself can and has to move himself through this maze of a virtual-real world.

 Or he may simply be fascinated.